nikkivbenz/SCToken/README.md

 # SCToken
- Creating various smart contracts with solidity
+Various smart contracts with Solidity:
+- Starter code for a BEP20 token using VSCode and Remix.Ethereum.ord